Exploring the workflow designer

 - Unpublish it from all services, service actions, or bundles.

-From the Workflows page, select the workflow, and click Actions > Delete.
+Return to the Workflows page, select the workflow, and click Actions > Delete.
+A Delete dialog box opens.

 - Click Confirm to delete.